 Events like DDoS attacks leave fingerprints, with thousands of connection attempts flooding a service at once.
 Packet capture produces permanent forensic records of these events that can be reconstructed to analyze the attack and prevent future occurrences.
 A threat intelligence platform that combines enriched-flow data and packet capture can pinpoint where the bad actor got in, whether they are still there, and how the problem can be fixed quickly.

 Office communication and networking are morphing into a combination of commercial networks, private users and devices, and cloud computing services.
 This new reality leads to a mixture of private/personal application usage, greater physical distances between network users and partners, and more unsecured endpoints.
-These endpoints are ready opportunities for external hackers, creating more demand for threat intelligence in cybersecurity.
+These endpoints are ready opportunities for external hackers, creating more demand for threat intelligence in cyber security.

 The cost of cyber threat intelligence gaps can be measured in stolen data, regulatory fines, and system downtime.
 The loss of hard-won reputation and consumer confidence in your business team can be even more valuable and harder to regain.
 With cyber attacks now an ongoing reality, having the right threat intelligence tools to preserve customer perception makes good business sense.

 Office communication and networking are morphing into a conglomeration of commercial networks, private users and devices, and an increasing reliance on cloud computing.
 This new reality leads to a mixture of private/personal application usage, unprecedented geographical disparity of network users, and more unsecured endpoints.
-These endpoints are ready opportunities for hackers, accelerating the need for comprehensive threat intelligence in cybersecurity.
+These endpoints are ready targets for hackers, accelerating the need for comprehensive threat intelligence in cybersecurity.

-The cost of a cyber threat intelligence failure can be measured in stolen data, regulatory fines, and system downtime.
+The cost of a cyber intelligence failure can be measured in stolen data, regulatory fines, and system downtime.
 Less quantifiable is the potential loss of hard-won reputation and consumer confidence.
 With cyber-attacks now a continuous and unavoidable reality, having the right threat intelligence tools to mitigate customer perception through rapid containment and remediation makes good business sense.